-MuteCradle™ is part of iKoustic's MuteRange core - these are products that been subjected to stringent testing in both laboratory and real world environments providing the best possible solution for the purpose with a result you can trust.
+MuteCradle™ 16/30mm is part of iKoustic's MuteRange core - these products are subjected to stringent testing in both laboratory and real-world environments providing the best possible solution for the purpose with a result you can trust.

-You can find out more about our all encompassing MuteRange by clicking on the icon below, or get in contact with iKoustic today.
+You can find out more about our all-encompassing MuteRange by clicking on the icon below if you are interested in stocking or specifying our range for projects now and in the future, get in contact with us!

 This product is part of the following systems:

-Additional soundproofing can be installed to the new floating floor such as our: MuteDeck™ , MuteMat™ 2 or MuteMat™ 3 for those looking to provide further acoustic improvements against both airborne and impact noise issues.
+Additional soundproofing can be installed to the new floating floor such as our: MuteDeck™ , MuteMat® 2 or MuteMat® 3 for those looking to provide further acoustic improvements against both airborne and impact noise issues.

 When it comes to soundproofing a home, especially in large residential constructions, they will often greatly benefit from the introduction of acoustic cradles, especially in concrete structures to where maximum protection against impact noise is required for sound will often flank and travel great distances - they are also a good option to for when the floor contains dips, troughs and stepped levelling in areas where applying screed is difficult or costly.